purdue-tracelab/go1_cpp_cmake/README.md

 ---

-Feel free to contact me if you have any issues with the installation.
-It can be very finnicky, but once it's done, there's no more hassle.
-We may download more when working on the physical system, but that's a concern for later.
+Feel free to contact me if you have any issues with the installation, or if you wanna flex your code working.